intrbiz/bergamot-site/src/main/views/docs/user/install.md

 Again configure the RabbitMQ broker with the same syntax as used in the UI configuration file.

-The SMS daemon uses the Twillo SMS gateway service, to be able to send SMS notifications you will need to register for an account with Twillo.
+The SMS daemon uses the Twilio SMS gateway service, to be able to send SMS notifications you will need to register for an account with Twilio.
 Once you have a Twillio account update the configuration with: the account SID, auth token and SMS phone number.